diegocard/MvcPortableDatabase/README.md

 on my [blog](http://codedwell.wordpress.com/).

 TODO:
- - Develop webpages that let the user view the data in both databases (scaffold).
+ - Add a database selector on the Index view.

 Note:
 The code that manages SQLite was not authored by me.
 Please visit the [System.Data.SQLite](http://system.data.sqlite.org/) website for more information.